wp-plugins/categorytinymce/readme.txt

 == Changelog ==

+= 1.8 =
+* Better fix for loss of data which also allows for the saving of multiple paragraphs.
+I'd miss typed a fix provided by BugTracker earlier.

 = 1.7 =
 * Added fix to stop description from deleting when saving with multiple empty paragraphs.
 Multiple empty paragraphs will be deleted on saving still but all the data will not be lost.
 If you want to increase spacing between paragraphs use css not empty paragraphs.